isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-10-30-post-exploring-an-artists-mind-the-tan-swie-hian-collection.md

 permalink: /vol-15/issue-3/oct-dec-2019/tan-swie-hian-coll/
 layout: post
 ---
 #### What makes the difference between a good artist and a brilliant one? **Goh Yu Mei** delves into the books and artworks that have inspired a literary and artistic genius.

 <img style="width: 700px; height: 450px;" src="/images/Vol-15-issue-3/exploring-an-artist-s-mind/Explore1.JPG">
 <div style="background-color: white;">Tan Swie Hian jots down ideas and inspirations in his notebooks, along with preliminary sketches of his artworks. <i>Tan Swie Hian Collection, National Library, Singapore.</i></div>
 <br>
 <img style="width: 450px; height: 330px;" src="/images/Vol-15-issue-3/exploring-an-artist-s-mind/Explore2.JPG">
-<div style="background-color: white;">Tan Swie Hian’s interest in the Sanskrit epic Ramayana led to his discovery of this eight-volume Chinese translation by the renowned scholar, Professor Ji Xianlin. 蚁垤著; 季羡林译.
+<div style="background-color: white;">Tan Swie Hian’s interest in the Sanskrit epic <i>Ramayana</i> led to his discovery of this eight-volume Chinese translation by the renowned scholar, Professor Ji Xianlin. 蚁垤著; 季羡林译.
 (1980–1984).《罗摩衍那》. 北京:人民文学出版社.
 (Call no.: RDTSH 294.5922 VAL). <i>Tan Swie Hian Collection, National Library, Singapore.</i></div>

 Housed within the Donors Gallery at level 10 of the National Library Building is the Tan Swie Hian Collection of over 6,600 items – comprising books, artworks, manuscripts, personal notebooks and other items – that illuminate the creative journeys of an extraordinarily gifted Singaporean artist.